katsunori-takahashi/wordpress-plugin-metadata-scraper/README.md

-# WordPress Plugin Version Crawler
+# WordPress Plugin Metadata Scraper

 This tool is designed to scrape metadata from WordPress plugin pages and export the information to a CSV file.